Bivurnum/pokeemerald-expansion/docs/tutorials/how_to_overworld_wild_encounters.md

 If the `WE_OWE_APPROACH_FOR_BATTLE` config is `TRUE`, the OWE will take steps to be right next to the player before the battle begins.
 Otherwise, the objects will be frozen and the battle will start immediately.

-A player on land is able to interact with an OWE in the water.
+A player on land is able to interact with an OWE in the water, only by pressing the A button.

 ## Repel and Lure Behaviours
 Repels will prevent the spawning of generated OWEs that are a lower level than the player's lead Pokemon.
 Lower level generated OWEs that have already been spawned will be immediately despawned when a repel is used.
 Existing generated OWEs can also be despawned if the player switches a higher level Pokemon to the front of the party if a repel is already active.